a360n/FirebaseFirestoreSwiftManual/README.md

 ---

 ## License

-Licensed under the Apache 2.0 License (same as Firebase).
+This project is licensed under the Apache License 2.0.

+You are free to use, modify, and distribute this project under the terms of the Apache 2.0 License.

 ---